|Graham Jukes||Phone 01623 798890|

 We'll be leaving the Sherwood Ranger at 8 am before each outing (unless notified under "Latest Information" above).
 The group is usually out for most of the day, and we are usually on our feet for several hours.
 Respite is available at certain reserves which have hides!
 The distance that we walk can vary depending on the reserve, so sturdy footwear is advised - as are a good pair of feet!
 We usually try to alternate a local visit with a more distant one.
 Cars are usually shared if desired.

-The birds we see will be listed after each meet (see below) so that those interested in joining the group can see the kind of wildlife we're seeing.
+What we see will be listed after each meet (see below) so that those interested in joining the group can see the kind of wildlife we're seeing.
 A selection of photographs taken on the day will also be posted here on the webpage.
-The names of all of the birds in the photos can be seen at the top of the full size photo frame after clicking on the thumbnail.
+The names of all of the wildlife in the photos can be seen at the top of the full size photo frame after clicking on the thumbnail.

 All information regarding 2017 meets has been moved to a subpage, accessed by clicking on the link "2017 meets" at the top right of this page.